cilogi/cilogi-guides/offline/botanics/contents/trail/kirklee-gate.md

 It was a two platform through station, with neat single storey red sandstone buildings.
-Though the down platform building was not particular1y unusual, the up platform building was supported at the rear on massive rustic walls, with recessed arches and had a little semioctagonal porch at the east end.
+Though the down platform building was not particularly unusual, the up platform building was supported at the rear on massive rustic walls, with recessed arches and had a little semi-octagonal porch at the east end.
 Kirklee Station closed on 1st May 1939, and the line closed down in October 1964.The station was demolished in 1970.